chtzvt/CCDC/Documentation/Windows/30MinuteStrat.md

 # Windows CCDC 30 Minute Strategy

 ## Please Read
-Before you do anything remember to use your
+Before you do anything remember to use your head and assess the situation.
+Don't blindly follow any guide without understanding what you are doing first!

 ## First 10 Minutes
 - [ ] Enumerate users, groups, and scored services